aws-samples/aws-deeplearning-labs/README.md

 ![Image2](/images/Image2.png)

-Go to resources tab in the CF-
+Go to resources tab in the Cloudformation

 ![Image3](/images/Image3.png)